hubmapconsortium/software-docs/docs/avr/avr-faq.md

 ### Do AVRs capture species cross-reactivity?
 No, not at this time.
 Information on species cross-reactivity can be found in the links to vendor datasheets within the AVR.

-### Is there a working group I may join to support authoring an Organ Mapping Antibody Panel (OMAP)  and submitting AVRs?
+### Is there a working group that I may join to support authoring an Organ Mapping Antibody Panel and submitting AVRs?
 Yes, please join the Affinity Reagents Working Group by completing this form to indicate your interest:  https://forms.gle/Y2TVAcadSNn8Tdks7 .

 ### How do I cite an AVR?